favonia/cloudflare-ddns/README.markdown

 DOMAINS=www.example.org,www2.example.org
 ```

-- The value of `CF_API_TOKEN` should be an API **token** (_not_ an API key), which can be obtained via the [API Tokens page](https://dash.cloudflare.com/profile/api-tokens).
-Create a token with the **Zone - DNS - Edit** permission and copy the token into `.env`.
+- The value of `CF_API_TOKEN` should be an API **token** (_not_ an API key), which can be obtained on the [API Tokens page](https://dash.cloudflare.com/profile/api-tokens).
+Create a token with the **Zone - DNS - Edit** permission and copy the token into the environment file.

   ⚠️ The legacy API key authentication is intentionally _not_ supported.
 Please use the more secure API tokens.

 - The value of `DOMAINS` should be a list of fully qualified domain names (without the final dots) separated by commas.
-For example, `a.org,www.a.org` means the tool should update the IP addresses of both the domains `a.org` and `www.a.org`.
-The domains do not have to be in the same zone---the tool will identify their zones automatically.
+For example, `DOMAINS=a.org,www.a.org` instructs the tool to manage both the domains `a.org` and `www.a.org`.
+These domains do not have to be in the same zone---the tool will identify their zones automatically.

 The tool should be up and running after these commands:
 ```bash